 - help you gain more followers and subscribers through your content — I have some great ideas and steps that you can follow.

-In the list of services I provide, I am also offering a personalised coaching service to help you communicate better and succeed as authors, writers, and essayists.
+In the list of services I provide, I am simultaneously offering a personalised coaching service to help you communicate better and succeed as authors, writers, and essayists.
 All for a reasonable price,

 - You will learn why I took the actions I did to edit your work.